MurphyPone/murphypone.github.io/src/content/factorial.md

 [^3]: This is a weak criticism, I know.
 The currency itself has no agency nor bearing on the morality of the transactions it's used for.
 However, the mechanisms surrounding cryptocurrency and the hype trains of such coins –despite masquerading as secure, revolutionary, decentralized, etc.– lend themselves to exploitation.

-[^4]: I have notifications enabled for the artist as well, and this post is kind of a pre-emptive open source strike.
+[^4]: I have notifications enabled for the artist as well, and this post is kind of a preemptive open source strike.

 [^5]: "Looks like [braid groups](https://twitter.com/_person_a_/status/1609952232144834562?s=20) but different. 🤌"